 - Written and Oral Communication

-Whether interviewing people or writing a magazine article, journalists must know how to communicate effectively with a broad spectrum of audiences.
+Whether interviewing people or writing a magazine article, journalists must know how to communicate effectively.
 They must also know how to use specific style conventions, such as AP Style.

-Getting to the bottom of a story often requires far more than simply googling a topic.
 Journalists must possess advanced research skills to find the information they need.
-This could involve talking to sources, visiting archives, reviewing case files, or getting access to sealed documents.
+Job duties include talking to sources, visiting archives, reviewing case files, and getting access to sealed documents.

 Readers rely on journalists to provide unbiased reporting about the news.
-As a result, it's important for these professionals to try and keep personal opinions out of their writing and simply report information as it happens — free of strong political or religious undertones.
+As a result, these professionals must try to keep personal opinions out of their writing and simply report information as it happens.

 Journalists who write for magazines or other narrative-driven publications must know how to keep readers interested, even in longform articles.
-To do this, they must create a story arc that helps seamlessly carry an article from start to finish, while keeping audiences engaged.
+They must create a story arc that helps seamlessly carry an article from start to finish while keeping audiences engaged.